lennox55555/AI-Alignment-Technical-Research/Adversarial AI Saftey/README.md

-# Adversarial AI Patch Exploration
+# Adversarial AI Saftey Repository

+Welcome to the **Adversarial AI Safety** folder.
+This section focuses on the various types of adversarial attacks that aim to compromise the integrity of machine learning (ML) models, causing misclassifications or poisoning the model's behavior.
+Understanding these attacks is crucial as we work toward aligning AI with human values and thinking.

 ## Overview

-This folder contains code and research notes focused on understanding and experimenting with **adversarial evasion attacks and conceptual methods for defense** using patches on computer vision models.
-The primary focus is to replicate the findings from a recent paper on safety-critical computer vision systems and adversarial defenses.
+As we develop AI systems to be more aligned with human values and thinking, it is essential to recognize that these same models are highly vulnerable to adversarial attacks. **Adversarial attacks** exploit weaknesses in ML models, often causing them to misclassify or behave unpredictably.
+The presence of these vulnerabilities highlights that AI is still far from being aligned with human thought processes, safety standards, and ethical considerations.

 This work was inspired by the paper **"Safety‐critical computer vision: an empirical survey of adversarial evasion attacks and defenses on computer vision systems"** by Charles Meyers, Tommy Löfstedt, and Erik Elmroth (2023).
 The paper covers a variety of adversarial attack methods and defenses for computer vision models.
-You can read the paper [here]([https://link-to-paper](https://link.springer.com/article/10.1007/s10462-023-10521-4)).
+You can read the paper [here](https://link.springer.com/article/10.1007/s10462-023-10521-4).

-## Research Motivation

-The paper provides a deep dive into how adversarial attacks, particularly evasion attacks, compromise the reliability of AI models in safety-critical applications.
-The authors present numerous experiments with attacks and defenses, focusing on the impact of adversarial noise on model performance.
-In particular, Section 4 defense methods, which was the key area of focus for this exploration.

-Through my own research and experiments, I aimed to investigate **how adversarial patches** can fool pre-trained image classification models.
-I used **adversarial patches** and other attacks like FGSM (Fast Gradient Sign Method) as mentioned in the paper.
-I also explored conceptual defenses that might improve robustness to these attacks.

-## Conceptual Models for Adversarial Defense

-One takeaway from the research was that to truly align AI systems with human thinking and ensure safety, we must understand how human thinking differs from machine learning.
-My conceptual models for adversarial defense were derived from studying the methods in Section 4 of the paper, which discusses attacker identification and subset analysis.

-While I followed a Jupyter notebook to perform and visualize attacks, I also came up with some **conceptual factors for adversarial defense**:
-- **Attacker Identification**: Using graph theoretical methods to isolate potential attackers based on network behavior.
-- **Subset Analysis**: Analyzing subsets of data to detect adversarial inputs by assessing how their removal impacts model performance.

-## Content of the Subfolder

 In this folder, you will find:
 - **Jupyter Notebook**: Code that demonstrates adversarial patch attacks on a pre-trained model, visualizes adversarial patches, and evaluates the model's robustness.